kenjdavidson/jekyll-lagomier/README.md

 # Lagom-ier

-Lovingly based off [Matt Swanson](http://mdswanson.com)'s [Lagom](https://github.com/mdswanson/lagom) jekyll theme.
+Lovingly based off [Matt Swanson][mds]'s [Lagom][lagom] jekyll theme.
 I've slowly been modifying the fork to a point where it made more sense to just have it be separated from the original - but without this I'd never have even gotten into the Github Pages game.

 > #### *Lagom* is a Swedish word with no direct English equivalent, meaning "just the right amount"